Food has a profound influence on how we feel. Both at an emotional level and a physiological one it affects our mood and temperament.

 Obviously not a food group, but well worth mentioning; water is important for virtually every process in our body and thus our overall wellbeing.
 Without adequate hydration our brain aren’t able to function properly leading to poor concentration, listlessness and irritability.
 Add rituals and visual reminders into your day that ensure you drink water regularly such as having a glass on your desk, filling and consuming a drink bottle of water twice a day or linking drinking to routine tasks.
 In winter this can be via herbal teas or hot water with lemon.

-As always please comment below and send in any questions that I can answer for you.
+As always please comment below or on my facebook page to send in any questions that I can answer for you.

 Enjoy this article? you may also like